+Students who are pursuing either a regular philosophy major, or the major with concentration in philosophy, science, and mathematics, may also elect to pursue the Honors Track.
 Honors philosophy majors complete all the requirements for the regular major and in addition write a senior thesis.
 Students writing the senior thesis enroll in PHIL 48499 Senior Thesis in both semesters of the senior year (the equivalent of two regular 3-hour seminars).
-To be eligible for the honors major, and thus for the senior thesis, students must normally maintain a GPA of 3.5 or above in the majors courses.
-Students considering the senior thesis are strongly encouraged to have completed two of the three core courses (the two history surveys and logic) AND three 40000-level seminars by the end of the junior year.
+To be eligible for the honors major, and thus for the senior thesis, a student must ordinarily maintain a GPA of 3.5 or above in courses in the major.
+Students considering the senior thesis are encouraged to have completed at least two of the three core courses (the two history surveys and formal logic) AND three 4xxxx-level seminars by the end of the junior year.

-Students majoring in other departments may take a minor in philosophy by completing the following in addition to the two-course University requirement in Philosophy: the sequence in the history of PHIL 30301 Ancient and Medieval Philosophy and 30302 Modern Philosophy; one course at the 30000 level or 40000 level; one course at the 40000 level.
+Students majoring in other departments may take a minor in philosophy by completing the following course of study: the two University Required Philosophy courses or (for students who took course in Catholicism Across the Disciplines in place of the 2nd University Requirement) the first University Requirement and an elective at 2xxxx-level or higher; the two-course sequence in the history of philosophy (Ancient and Medieval Philosophy, PHIL 30301, and History of Modern Philosophy, PHIL 30302); one elective at the 3xxxx- or the 4xxxx-level; and one elective at the 4xxxx-level.

-All 40000-level philosophy courses are writingintensive requiring at least 20 pages of written work that may take various forms: reflections on readings, class presentations, or shorter or longer research papers.
+All 4xxxx-level philosophy courses are writingintensive, requiring at least 20 pages of written work that may take various forms: reflections on readings, class presentations, or shorter or longer research papers.
 Students planning to go on to graduate studies in philosophy or related disciplines typically write a senior thesis as well.